Vladar4/lisnim/README.md

 File
 ----

-File should consist of individual expressions, one per line.
+File, which `./lis` takes as argument may contain S-expressions and comments, that start with ; and span till the end of line.
+Behind the scenes all the S-expressions in the file are wrapped in (do ...) construct for sequential evaluation.

 `(def (plus1 n) (+ n 1))`

-Or you can use \\ before line break to span a single expression on multiple lines.
+~~Or you can use \\ before line break to span a single expression on multiple lines.~~

+Now you can use line break anywhere a space can be used.
+No need to use \\&lt;LF&gt; to make an S-expression multiline.

 ```
-(def (plus2 n) \
+(def (plus2 n)
   (+ n 2))
 ```